joseruizjimenez/anotar/README.md

   - Finish all the features and specs tests
   - Add complex search logic
   - Add Javascript note's text styling in client, not in server
-  - Fix the display on small screens (Sidebar menu should be hidden by default)

 Have fun :)